-- Take reasonable care for their own health and safety. - Take reasonable care that their acts or omissions do not adversely affect the health and safety of other persons. - Comply with the contents of policies and procedures covering expected appropriate behaviour in the workplace. - Participate in training. - Behave towards others with respect and courtesy at all times. - Report observation and/or experiences of unacceptable workplace behaviour where the behaviour is not able to be addressed through personal resolution. - Treat information in relation to workplace behaviour allegations with appropriate confidentiality. - Ensure that they do not victimise a person for making, or being involved in a complaint. - Bring any matter relating to witnessing unreasonable behaviour to the attention of their manager as a matter of urgency.
+- Take reasonable care for their own health and safety. - Take reasonable care that their acts or omissions do not adversely affect the health and safety of other persons. - Comply with the contents of policies and procedures covering expected appropriate behaviour in the workplace. - Participate in training. - Behave towards others with respect and courtesy at all times. - Report observation and/or experiences of unacceptable workplace behaviour where the behaviour is not able to be addressed through personal resolution. - Treat information in relation to workplace behaviour allegations with appropriate confidentiality. - Ensure that they do not victimise a person for making or being involved in a complaint. - Bring any matter relating to witnessing unreasonable behaviour to the attention of their manager as a matter of urgency.

 1 Equity Contact Officers (ECOs) are persons from within Catholic Education who have been trained to act as information providers and confidential support to persons regarding perceived bullying, discrimination and sexual harassment.
 Note the ECO will not attempt to resolve matters or deal in any way with the alleged harasser.
 While the ECO may assist a worker to choose what action he/she wishes to initiate, there is no active participation in any investigative process.
+Not all schools have ECOs but any staff member can contact any ECO at any school for assistance.